Effective Date: April 5, 2017

 We collect information you provide directly to us through the Sites.
-For example, we collect information when you create an account, subscribe to receive notifications, make a donation, apply for a job, or otherwise communicate with us through the Sites.
+For example, we collect information when you create an account, subscribe to receive notifications, make a donation or a purchase, apply for a job, or otherwise communicate with us through the Sites.

 Information We Collect Automatically